BMW adds a sport package to the i3 electric vehicle

 Uber shows off its autonomous driving program’s snazzy visualization tools

-The BMW i3 will soon be available with a sports package that adds a few ponies, sportier wheels and a slightly different look to let other drivers know you’re serious about not using gasoline.
-The updated model is called the i3s and marks the first time the automaker added a dedicated sports package to the i3 or i7, though the i8 is already sporty enough.
+The BMW i3 will soon be available with a sport package that adds a few ponies, sportier wheels and a slightly different look to let other drivers know you’re serious about not using gasoline.
+The updated model is called the i3s and marks the first time the automaker added a dedicated sport package to the i3 or i7, though the i8 is already sporty enough.

 This package comes as part of the i3’s mid-model refresh and should add a boost to the little i3, which is already a blast to drive.
 The low curb weight and peppy electric powertrain results in a car that’s surprisingly quick and responsive.
 The 2018 i3S comes equipped with a motor that outputs 184 hp and 199 lb-ft.
 That’s a slight boost over the standard motor that has 170 hp and 184 lb-ft of torque.
 The i3s will also come with a stiffer suspension and wider 20-inch wheels.